 Under the guidance of a physical therapist, exercises can be done to minimize foot pain.
 Writing the alphabet in the air with your foot is a good way to stretch the foot and ankle.

+This is one of the most common questions about foot and ankle pain.
 Depending on your foot and ankle condition, your doctor should be able to provide you with an expectation of when your foot and ankle will start feeling better, and when you can resume normal activities again.

 • How can the pain of plantar fasciitis be relieved?